ahcheriet/ahcheriet.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate professor in the Department of Computer Science and Information Technology at the University of Ouargla.
-My research interests are in Optimization, Evolutioonary Algorithms, Estimation of Distribution Algorithm, and Deep Learning.
+I am an Associate professor at the National School of Artificial Intelligence in Algiers, Algeria.
+My research interests are in Optimization, Evolutionary Algorithms, Estimation of Distribution Algorithms, and Deep Learning.